Soft & Cuddly: Gameplay

-Soft & Cuddly is a surreal arcade adventure game set in a fantasy horror world of 256 rooms.
+Soft & Cuddly is an action-adventure game set in a world of 256 rooms.
 The player controls the son of the Android Queen.
 The Queen has imprisoned her husband, the player character's father, in a refrigerator.
 The Queen has been dismembered in an accident, leaving her husband in danger of being attacked by evil spirits.

 The object of the game is to collect the eight pieces of the Android Queen's body then stitch her back together again.
 The player must first find and approach the refrigerator in order to be told where the first body part can be found.
 Once this has been returned to the player's trapped father, the next body part location will be revealed.
 Once all eight body parts have been collected and returned to the refrigerator, the player must find a needle and thread in order to restore the Android Queen.
 The location of the refrigerator is randomized at the beginning of each new game.

 The game world consists of a number of rooms and passages with background scenery including a machine which stretches four conjoined babies and men being torn apart on racks.
 The game's rooms are filled with enemies and traps such as spiked ceilings, falling anvils and airborne spinning blades.
 The player character is armed with a laser gun and a jet pack which is used to fly around the game world.
 The laser can overheat and become inoperable for a time if not used sparingly.
 Scenery and surfaces can be degraded then destroyed by repeated laser fire, allowing access to adjacent rooms which would otherwise be unreachable or require a detour.
 The player starts each game with three lives; the game's display features a heart strength indicator which is reduced each time the player is injured.
 If the player loses all their heart strength, their heart stops, resulting in a lost life.
 Players can render themselves invisible and invincible for a limited period three times on a single life.
 When the player character is invisible, he can fire the laser in order to determine his current location.